One of the longest established Irish Dance Schools in Canada and the largest school in Manitoba.

 As a young child, Shayleen accompanied her mother to nightly dance lessons, spending countless hours watching from the sidelines and playing the music when she was old enough to operate the record player.

 Shayleen began her dance teaching apprenticeship at twelve years of age under the direction of her mother, Pearl.
-It was about that time she began playing the Bodhrán (ancient Irish drum) and she passed on her skill to dancers eager to learn the technique.
-Shayleen studied Jazz / Modern dance at the "Royal Winnipeg Ballet" and she teaches Irish, Jazz and Folk Dancing.
+It was about that time she began playing the Bodhrán Irish drum) and she passed on her skill to dancers eager to learn the technique.
+Shayleen studied Jazz / Modern dance at the "Royal Winnipeg Ballet" and she teaches Irish, Welsh, and English Folk Dancing.
 She has performed with the "Irish Rovers", on television and in various international events and festivals.
-Shayleen apprenticed as a recording / sound engineer with her father at "Wayne Finucan Productions Ltd."
+Shayleen apprenticed as a recording / sound engineer at "Wayne Finucan Productions Ltd."

 Well into its third generation, McConnell Irish Dancers are under the direction of accomplished dancer and choreographer, Shayleen McConnell Finucan.
 Shayleen's most recent achievement is choreographer of the international touring Irish Dance spectacular "The Magic of Ireland", produced by Peter Jacobs (Gael Force) McConnell Dancers have performed at the Olympic Games, Commonwealth Games, and with well-known performers such as "The Irish Rovers", "Tommy Makem", and "The Irish Descendants".

 McConnell Dancers are recognized for their unique, high calibre, performance-style dancing which encompasses both traditional and modern forms of Irish Dance.
-The dancers perform with the very talented Traditional Irish musicians from the Barefoot Ceili Band featuring Kyle Borley, Cathy Rayner, D'Arcy Stearns, and Dave Strang.
-The group is joined by Irish minstrel singer Tom McDermott and the lovely Celtic Women voices of Katrusia Manning, Hilary Balagus, and Sarah Sabatini.
-Their skilled and entertaining performances showcase all aspects of Irish culture and tradition with the best of Irish music, song and dance.
+The dancers perform with the very talented Traditional Irish musicians from the Barefoot Ceili Band and Enaid.

-McConnell Irish Dancers have been involved with Folklorama (C.I.O.F.F) for over 40 years and perform at over 60 shows locally each year.
-The dancers also tour with the Thistle Band as part of the Celtic Fury Show.
+McConnell Irish Dancers have been involved with Folklorama (C.I.O.F.F) for over 48 years and perform at over 60 shows locally each year.

 McConnell Irish Dancers have produced three full length productions with live music from the Barefoot Ceili Band, narration, and video production.